cdacamar/cdacamar.github.io/_posts/2023-06-08-editor-data-structures.md

 1. The book makes heavy use of a sentinel node which represents the NIL node but it can be mutated like a regular node, except there's only one.
 2. The algorithms in the book make heavy use of the parent pointer in each node.
 Parent pointers in purely functional data structures are a no go because a change anywhere in the tree essentially invalidates the entire tree.

 Somebody had to have implemented an immutable RB tree, right?
 Turns out... yeah?
 Kind of?
 In my search I found [Functional Data Structures in C++: Trees](https://bartoszmilewski.com/2013/11/25/functional-data-structures-in-c-trees/) by Bartosz Milewski in which he covers a simple way to implement a purely functional RB tree, but only for insertion.
-Insertion is is essential to have but I also need deletion, I have to have deletion otherwise the piece tree simply will not work.
+Insertion is essential to have but I also need deletion, I have to have deletion otherwise the piece tree simply will not work.
 In the comments it was discussed that deletion is hard, very hard, and that often you need a new node concept to even handle it.
 I really liked the approach Milewski took for insertion, so I ended up starting my RB tree with this data structure and implemented the rest of the piece tree around it, minus delete but we'll get to that later.

 ### Where I Diverge